 Solution:

-There is a huge void that needs to be filled in to keep the customers/users engaged with the business.
+SyneMobile provides a streamlined and simplified approach to customer-agent interactions and helps enterprises to extend productivity through an unmatched customer service.It also allows businesses to manage customer experience and operational efficiency by appointing users to the most proficient and unoccupied agent suitable for the interaction.
 This can be achieved by -

 Determining what steps to take, in what order, on what device given a very wide range of settings.